 If your cat is stuffed up it can make it a little difficult for them to breathe.
 To help your cat breathe more easily, try securing your cat in their pet carrier, put a bowl of hot water in front of the cage, then cover both the cage and bowl with a blanket for approximately 15 minutes.

 In order for your cat to get better quicker it's important for your pet to continue eating and drinking.
 It's easier for cat's to swallow food that is slightly warm.
 So, warming your cat's food may help to make eating more appealing for them.
-It's also important to keep your cat warm while they have a cold, so place an extra blanket in their favourite area to curl up or in their bed.
+It's also important to keep your cat warm while they have a cold, so place an extra blanket in their favorite area to curl up or in their bed.

 Never give human cold medication (or any medication without the advice of your vet) to your cat.
 Speak with your vet to find out what they recommend for your pet.